thornjad/zpico/README.md

 The optional argument `source:` determines the source domain to get the package from.
 Currently supports `github`, `gitlab`,  `framagit` and the special `local` (see [Local packages](#local-packages) below).
 If omitted, defaults to `source:github`.

 The optional argument `branch` specifies the Git branch to use.
 If omitted, uses the default branch for the package (typically `master`, `main` or `trunk`).

+The optional argument `use` specifies the file (or file pattern) to use.

 #### Other URL